JesseTNRoberts/Old-Blog/_posts/2022-11-11-Introductions.md

 In general though, this paper says that RNN based models are better suited to classify the author of a tweet (in a binary author context) than larger language models based on their experiments.
 They theorize this may be because tweets don't need language model long range relationship representations.
 RNNs may be more appropriate in short text author identification.

+##### Relevant Takeaway

-So, the takeaway is language models probably encode representations that are *rich enough* to predict things about the author.
+So, the language models probably encode representations that are *rich enough* to predict things about the author.
+Otherwise, the LM based methods wouldn't have been able to predict machine or human author.

+#### Enough for the first day of blogging

+This was a fairly successful method of blogging.
+Little effort is needed to make a post and enter the information.
+I think I'll stick with it.

+Since I am also remodeling the house and teaching full time, some posts may be about house remodels or teaching instead of research.
+However, my target is to post three times a week on research.